 13) A person ceases to be a member of the MLWUC a) by delivering his or her resignation in writing to the Secretary of the MLWUC Directors or by mailing or delivering it to the address of the Community, b) on selling or transferring ownership of the property being served by the water system, or on the surrender or cancellation of his or her Provincial water licence, and/or c) in the case of a corporation or Society, on dissolution.

 14) Sale of property by a Member a) When a MLWUC member sells property, he or she must notify the MLWUC Secretary; b) The Member’s liability for any debts incurred by the MLWUC is limited to those incurred prior to the date at which they are no longer the registered owner of the property.

 15) All members are in good standing except a) A member who has failed to pay his or her annual assessment, or any other charge, or debt due and owing by the member to the MLWUC within 30 days, and the member is not in good standing so long as the debt remains unpaid. b) A member who fails to comply with the MLWUC water system permit requirements that have been accepted by the MLWUC by vote of the membership.

-16) Members not in good standing are a) liable for the debts of the MLWUC as long as they remain members; b) ineligible to vote at general meetings; c) subject to disconnection of water service, under the following conditions: i) For nonpayment of fees, dues, or charges within 6 months of assessment, members may (1) Be given 30 days notice of disconnection, and (2) If the account remains unpaid, may be disconnected
+16) Members not in good standing are a) liable for the debts of the MLWUC as long as they remain members; b) ineligible to vote at general meetings; c) subject to disconnection of water service, under the following conditions: i) For nonpayment of fees, dues, or charges within 6 months of assessment, members may (1) Be given 30 days notice of disconnection; (2) Be charged 2% per month late payment fee on the balance outstanding; and (3) If the account remains unpaid, may be disconnected

 18) A general meeting may be convened a) by the directors, when they think fit, or b) by any three members in good standing upon giving notice to all members, and including with notice the reasons for the meeting.